Applying to the ESE Graduate Option

-There are many routes to Caltech admission including some that are considered ‘non-traditional.’
-No matter your route, we admit students who have demonstrated, through their personal statement and/or prior experiences, that they are passionate about research and their decision to pursue a Ph.D.; who have the academic background needed to be successful at Caltech.
-For example, astrong transcript in a rigorous curriculum that includes significant quantitative science, mathematics, and/or engineering coursework; who have previous research/scholarly experience; and whose application is supported by strong letters of recommendation from those who know them well and can speak to their ability to be successful at Caltech.
-For more details, please review our admissions rubric here.
+There are many routes to Caltech admission including some that are considered non-traditional.
+No matter your route, we admit students who have demonstrated, through their personal statement and/or prior experiences, that they are passionate about research and their decision to pursue a Ph.D. and who have the academic background needed to be successful at Caltech.
+For example, successful applicants may have a strong transcript in a curriculum that includes significant quantitative science, mathematics, and/or engineering coursework; evidence of previous research/scholarly experience; and strong letters of recommendation from those who know them well and can speak to their ability to be successful at Caltech.
+For more details, please review our admissions rubric.

 There is a cost of $100 to apply to graduate school at Caltech.
 A fee waiver is available, and we encourage anyone for whom the fee represents a burden to apply for a waiver.
 The fee waiver is available within the online admissions system and is submitted to the Graduate Studies Office.
 If the fee, which supports the Graduate Studies Office in processing the applications, represents a burden, please request the waiver without concern.